 Since these parasites live in your pet’s gastrointestinal tract, they are often hidden from view.
 The only way to detect them is with a fecal exam.

-Annual fecal examines should be a vital part of every pet's routine wellness exam.
+Annual fecal exams should be a vital part of every pet's routine wellness exam.

 Looking for quality veterinary care delivered with a friendly smile?
 Contact us today to book an appointment for your pet!